 The external auditor, McGladrey & Pullen, LLP, performed the annual audit of the Authority's financial statements for the fiscal year ended June 30, 2010, which were presented to the Audit Committee on November 15, 2010; and subsequently forwarded to the Board on December 2, 2010.
 The Schedule of Customer Facility Charge (CFC) Collections and Expenditures for the Fiscal Year Ended June 30, 2010, is provided as specified in California Civil Code Section 1936, and is not a required part of the basic financial statements.
 It was prepared by McGladrey & Pullen, LLP, on a modified cash basis, for the purpose of additional analysis information.
 The modified cash basis of accounting recognizes CFC collections when received, rather than when earned; and expenditures are recognized when the commitment is incurred.
 The Customer Facility Charge Compliance Report (Attachment A) was subjected by McGladrey & Pullen to the same auditing procedures applied in the audit of the basic financial statements, and as a matter of their opinion, is fairly stated, in all material respects, as it relates to the basic financial statements taken as a whole.

-In adherence to the oversight responsibilities of the Audit Committee, as specified in the Charter of the Audit Committee, the CFC report will be presented to the Committee at its May 9, 2011, meeting.
+In adherence to the oversight responsibilities of the Audit Committee, as specified in the Charter of the Audit Committee, the CFC report was presented to the Committee at its May 9, 2011, meeting.
+Following McGladrey & Pullen's presentation on the report, a unanimous recommendation was made by the Audit Committee to forward the CFC report to the Board for acceptance.
+111 6 Fiscal Impact:

-Fiscal Impact:

 The action will not result in any additional costs to the Authority.

 Page 2 of 2

 Environmental Review:

-- A. This Board action is not a project that would have a significant effect on the environment as defined by the California Environmental Quality Act (CEQA), as amended.
+- A. This Board action is not a project that would have a significant effect on the environment as defined by the California Environmental Quality Act (CEQA) as amended.
 14 Cal.
 Code Regs.
 Section 15378.
 This Board action is not a "project" subject to CEQA.
 Pub.
 Res.
 Code Section 21065. - B. California Coastal Act Review: This Board action is not a "development" as defined by the California Coastal Act.
 Pub.
 Res.
 Code Section 30106.
 Equal Opportunity Program: